[Looking for Charlie's main web site?]

 In summary, here's what folks should be doing about this hack and its resolution:

-2. If you can't do the update right away, or if you are on CF2016 or 11 which will get no update, you can add the block that I discuss above, for any request that has within its querystring the phrase "_cfclient", which is a key part of the "specifically crafted" hack url I have been discussing
+3. If you're on CF2016 or CF11 (which are no longer updated, or you're on CF2018 or 202 and can't do the update right away), you can add the web server block I discuss above, for any request that has within its querystring the phrase "_cfclient", which is a key part of the "specifically crafted" hack url I have been discussing (again this issue has nothing to do with "client variables" but an old cfclient tag and feature from CF11 that few ever used)

-3. Before blocking it, you should look at your web server access logs (carefully), hoping you find NO prior use of that--neither legitimate (if something in your application may use that in its querystring) nor illegitimate (if the bad guys tried to use that to perpetrate the hack.
-I cannot tell you here any more detail about that URL used to perpetrate the hack, as that would expose it to be exploited
+4. Before blocking that string, you should look at your web server access logs (carefully), hoping you find NO prior use of that.
+You'd be checking first for possible legitimate use (if something in your application may use the cfclient tag and thus that value in its querystring), in which case you may NOT want to block it; or you'd be looking for illegitimate use (if bad guys tried to use it to perpetrate the hack, or just probe your server).
+Again, see above for much more.

 Indeed, it should be stated that I offer this as educational information.
 There's no way I can know about the details of every server or accept responsibility for your performing these actions.
 You consider all this at your own risk.
 Again, I am putting forth a good faith effort to offer the best level of detail I can.